bigcaesar8/Unofficial-GPD-Pocket4-Resources/Firmware and Software/Bios/Readme.md

 <br>

 > [!TIP]
-> Pressing ALT+F5 will unhide some hidden settings.
+> Pressing ALT+F5 while in the bios will unhide some hidden settings.
 > Remember to reboot your device after pressing to have them show up
 > (thanks @STA Richtofen on GPD discord)